enzo-dante/python/looping_and_lists.md

 IndexError

-# remove(variable) = checks for first match variable in a list and removes or throws error
+# remove(variable) = checks for first match variable in a list and removes or throws error if passed argument is not in the list

 __does not return removed value__